TECS (Teaching English ConneXus) Training

-It is a goal of Literacy Connexus to help people understand and appreciate the richness that diversity brings to Texas and to show the love of Christ to every English Learner.
-ESL ministry provides a natural setting for this to happen.
+A goal of Literacy Connexus is to help people understand and appreciate the richness that diversity brings to Texas.
+We want to show the love of Christ to every English learner.

 Karen Peiser